-You will spend one day a week (20% of your time) with Hull Training and AduIt Education and the rest of the week with your employer.
+You will spend one day a week (20% of your time) with Hull Training and Adult Education and the rest of the week with your employer.

 You would learn a more advanced and in-depth level of joinery and hone your skills.

-You need to be aged 16 and over
+You need to be aged 16 years and over.